Color: DSH White and Grey

 Gender: Neutered Male

-Spottie was found as a two year old stray in the London Road area in 2013.
+Spottie was found as stray in the London Road area in 2013.
 It's always difficult to understand why such nice cats end up homeless.
 He was in a foster home for a couple of years, went on to be adopted in 2016, but sadly, was returned through no fault of his in May, 2017.
-He's currently sharing a foster home with Noah, another PAW foster kitty.

-If you would like more adoption information about Spottie (or any of the cats), click here.
+If you would like to know more about Spottie (or any of the cats), send an inquiry by clicking here.